Xilinx/mlir-aie/AIEDialect.md

 operation ::= `AIE.objectFifo.registerExternalBuffers` attr-dict `(` $tile `,` $fifo `:` type($fifo) `,` `{` $externalBuffers `}` `)` `:` `(` type($externalBuffers) `)`
 ```

-The "aie.objectFifo.registerExternalBuffers" operation is used to register one or multiple external buffers
+The `aie.objectFifo.registerExternalBuffers` operation is used to register one or multiple external buffers
 to the shim tile(s) used in an objectFifo creation.
 During the objectFifo lowering pass, shim DMAs that are
 generated for those shim tiles will use the registered external buffers.
 This is currently done because
 external buffers typically have a different size than the AIE buffers which are used in the AIE tiles of the